Welcome to the Salem Witch Trials Tour

 About the Tour

-This tour begins at the Salem Armory.
-From there, you walk to the Salem Witch Trials Memorial, where the victims of the witch panic are memorialized.
-Here, you’ll get to know many of the key figures who found themselves swept up by the plague of fear and paid the ultimate price.
+This harrowing tour begins at 1 New Liberty St, Salem, MA.
+From there, you walk to the 1692 Memorial, where the victims of the witch panic are memorialized.
+Here, you’ll get to know many of the key figures who were swept up by the plague of fear and paid the ultimate price.

-Next, on the Salem Witch Trials self-guided tour, you’ll see the Old Burying Point.
-Listen to the tragically heroic tale of Giles Corey as you walk through the gravestones, a man who refused to bow to the nightmare overtaking his town and was immortalized in The Crucible.
+Next, you’ll see the Old Burying Point, where many of the trials’ victims and aggressors were laid to rest.
+As you walk through the gravestones, listen to the tragically heroic tale of Giles Corey, a man who refused to bow to the nightmare overtaking his town and was immortalized in The Crucible.

-After that, you’ll see some of Salem’s spookiest architecture, including the Joshua Ward House and the Old Town Hall.
+After that, you’ll pass by some of Salem’s spookiest architecture, including the Joshua Ward House and the Old Town Hall.
 You’ll also hear of the secret tunnels that run beneath some of these buildings, many of which still exist today!

-Continue to the location of the old jailhouse where innocent people were subjected to cruelty so terrible that some suggest their spirits never really left.
-By this point, you’re bound to think some of these things look familiar, so we’ll scratch that itch by telling you all about the entertainment industry’s many forays into Salem, including hits like Hocus Pocus and Bewitched.
+Continue past the old jailhouse, where innocent people were subjected to cruelty so terrible that some suggest their spirits never really left.
+By this point, you’re bound to think some of these things look familiar, so it’s time to hear about Hollywood’s many forays into Salem, including hits like Hocus Pocus and Bewitched.

-Then, you’ll visit the Salem Witch Museum (Tickets not included in this tour.
-Buy tickets here.) and hear about how all the madness finally came to an end.
-The final stop brings you to the Salem Common, where we’ll wrap up with some things you probably didn’t know about the aftermath of the trials.
+On your way back, you’ll pass by the Witch Museum and hear about how all the madness finally ended.
+The final stop is Salem Common, where you’ll discover some things you probably didn’t know about the aftermath of the witch trials.

 Speak Spanish?